musicmills1990/music_the_gathering_challenge/notes.md

 OKAY.
 OOF.
 This is a big project.
 I think I have the basis of a many-to-many relationship working.
 The nested route relationship is close to working and I think the lab I have open has a good example to figure out why that's not working exactly.
 Tommorrow I need to:
   A. [X] Display the information on both sides of the Character and song show pages
   B. [O] Fix the bugs associated with the comments form
-  C. [ ] Start looking at user validation
+  C. [X] Start looking at user validation
   D. [X] Build out the team class and controllers
-  E. [ ] Figure out this fucking scope method thing
+  E. [X] Figure out this fucking scope method thing
-  F. [ ] I'll eventually get to the methods "Perform a song" and "Song Count"
+  F. [X] I'll eventually get to the methods "Perform a song" and "Song Count"
-  G. [ ] OAuth to sign in through facebook
+  G. [X/0] OAuth to sign in through facebook
-  G. [ ] Styling!
+  G. [X] Styling!